Meharvir/Forever-Lost-Website/README.md

 This repository contains the source code for the **Forever Lost** clothing brand website.
 It is a simple yet elegant website designed to showcase our clothing line.

 ## Future Plans
-The site is currently hosted on GitHub Pages for demo purposes.
+The site is currently a work in progress and is hosted on GitHub Pages for demo purposes.
 In the near future, it will be hosted on a proper domain for business purposes.
 Stay tuned for updates!

 ## Features
 - **Responsive Design:** The website is fully responsive and works on all devices.